prog4biol/pfb2019/README.md

-#### Running Python Scripts
+#### Python Scripts

-Typing the python command followed by the name of a script makes python execute the script.
-Recall that we just saw you can run an interactive interpreter by just typing `python` on the command line

-#### Python Script

-* The same code from above is typed into a text file.
+* The same code from above is typed into a text file using a text editor.
 * Python scripts are always saved in files whose names have the extension '.py' (i.e. the filename ends with '.py').

 File Contents: